TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-on-premises/redhat-rhel-centos.md

 {{< note success >}}
 **Note**

 For a production environment, we recommend that the Tyk Gateway, Tyk Dashboard and Tyk Pump are installed on separate machines.
 If installing multiple Tyk Gateways, you should install each on a separate machine.
-See [Planning for Production]({{< ref "planning-for-production" >}}) For more details.
+See [Planning for Production]({{< ref "planning-for-production" >}}) for more details.
 {{< /note >}}